 Semester 2 (Spring)

 - Writing, Research and Reporting II – Beat Reporting.
-Students will pick a beat and write and produce multimedia during the course of the semeste
+Students will pick a beat and write and produce multimedia during the course of the semester.

-- Choose from a list of several journalism elective courses offered in the Institute, which include the Digital Newsroom, social media, photojournalism, magazine writing classes and NPR style radio.
+- Choose from a list of several journalism elective courses offered in the Institute, which include the Digital Newsroom, photojournalism, magazine writing classes and NPR style radio.

 Semester 3 (Fall)

-- Choose from a list of several courses that could include broadcast courses, photojournalism, entrepreneurial journalism, writing about culture and entertainment, and magazine writing
+- Choose from a list of journalism electives that could include advance multimedia, photojournalism, entrepreneurial journalism, data journalism, writing about culture and entertainment, and magazine writing.

 - International Human Rights